vanshverma7/Housing-Data-Cleaning-Project/README.md

 - Always back up your data before running deletion or modification queries.
 - Adjust column names and table structures as needed based on your specific dataset.

+## Data
+- Raw Data can be obtained from